Centre for Forensic Neuroscience

 May assist the legal team in explaining the wider case position to the family, where appropriate and with the client's consent.

-Important: Family members should not treat a polygraph result as conclusive proof.
+Important: Family members should not treat examination findings as conclusive or determinative.
 The outcome should be interpreted cautiously and only alongside legal advice, the available evidence, and any relevant safeguarding considerations.
-A polygraph examination does not replace safeguarding assessment, psychological evaluation, or judicial decision-making.
+A polygraph examination does not resolve uncertainty, determine what occurred, or replace safeguarding assessment, psychological evaluation or judicial decision-making.

 Examination Process